 Pete Donnell started out in IT by teaching himself C++ while studying theoretical physics at Imperial College.
 In 2006 he began tinkering with Linux servers in his spare time while working on a PhD in maths at UCL.
 After completing his thesis in early 2009, he founded Kitson Consulting with Joe Parker and taught himself PHP and web design.
 In addition to managing Kitson Consulting, he is currently a visiting research fellow at the University of Portsmouth, specialising in chemical reaction network theory.
-His main interests outside of maths and IT are books and music.
+His main interests outside of maths and IT are travel, books and music.

 - A computational approach to persistence, permanence, and endotacticity of biochemical reaction networks, Matthew D. Johnston, Casian Pantea and Pete Donnell, Journal of Mathematical Biology (2015), 1–32.